vss2sn/path_planning/README.md

 1. RRT stops as soon as goal is found.
 It is connects new points to the nearest point, not accounting for total cost to reach that point.
 In contrast RRT\* chooses to connect to a new node to the node that allows the new node to have the minimum cost.
 RRT\* also rewires the preexisting nodes to the new node if that path allows for a lower cost for the preexisting node.
 2. Acceptable motions can be modified in the GetMotion function in utils.cpp.
 3. A\* and D\* Lite use Manhattan distance (L1) as their heuristic (change to L2 if adding diagonal moves to the GetMotion function).
 D* Lite also uses the same in its C function.
-4. D* Lite implemented based on based on Sven Koenig's & Maxim Likhachev's paper.
+4. D* Lite can be run live with random obstacle creation using the RunDStarLite function.
+For the live run of D* Lite, obstacles are detected on the current path of the bot with a probability  of 1/n, n being the number of rows/columns in the grid.
+D* Lite is implemented based on Sven Koenig's & Maxim Likhachev's paper.
-5. For the live run of D* Lite, obstacles are detected on the current path of the bot with a probability  of 1/n, n being the number of rows/columns in the grid.
+5. To specify your own grid, set n to number of rows, created the 2D vector, setting 1 for obstacles and 0 elsewhere, and comment out the MakeGrid function.
-6. To specify your own grid, set n to number of rows, created the 2D vector, setting 1 for obstacles and 0 elsewhere, and comment out the MakeGrid function.
+6. The LPA* algorithm is implemented to run `max_iter_` number of times with default value `n`.
+Obstacles are created on the current path of the bot with a probability  of 1/n, n being the number of rows/columns in the grid, at a random point along the path.

 <a name="notes_on_cmake_options"></a>
 #### Notes on CMake Options: ####